Identifying birds of prey (raptors) has undergone a transformation. The old ‘field mark’ system has been supplemented with a more behavioral approach.

 There is much to learn on identifying birds of prey.
 We can’t cover it all here.

 Here is a list of some of the best books on identifying birds of prey.
 The books all focus on day-flying raptors.
 Owls, being night fliers are not included.
-All the links lead to more information on Amazon.com.
+These links are Amazon.com affiliate links.
+I may earn a commission for Amazon purchases using the links.
+This does not affect the price you pay.

 A Field Guide to Hawks of North America (Peterson Field Guides)